 Tuesday, September 1, Screenings at 6 AM, 2 PM, and 8 PM EDT

 Ensayos’ experimental ecofeminist drama Cucú and Her Fishes casts their undisciplined research methods into cyberspace.
-Sharing a passion for ocean advocacy, nine characters drive the performance as they plan a second expedition to the bottom of the sea.
+Sharing a passion for wetland advocacy, nine characters drive the performance as they plan a second expedition to the bottom of a coastal bog.

 ABOUT NEW MUSEUM